gregjacobs/equations/README.md

 The solution that I came up with is a simple graph-based topological sort of the dependent variables in the equations, in which the variables are then substituted with their dependencies in the correct order.
-It also detects if there are any cycles in the dependencies, in which case it writes out an error message and the cycle.
+It also detects if there are any cycles in the graph, in which case it prints out an error message and the cycle.

-## Running
+### Running

 If you're interested in running the program, you'll need [Node.js](http://nodejs.org) installed.
-Clone the repository, execute `npm install` on the command line from within the directory, and then run `node equations.js`.
+Clone the repository, execute `npm install` from the command line from within the directory, and then run `node equations.js`.